mecaniser/blogapp/README.md

-# RESTful Rounting
+# RESTful Routing

 ## Introduction
-* Defining REST and explain why is it so omportant
+* Defining REST and explain why is it so important
 * List all 7 RESTful routes
 * Show examples in practices